front-end-intermediate/4-pet-finder/README.md

 One problem with our loading indicator is that if fetch or the JSON parsing fails, it's going to throw an error and loading will never be set to false.

-We'll wrap it in a `try catch` block so if an error occurs, we catch it and set loading to false in the catch block.
+With async/await it is common to wrap the function in a `try catch` block so if an error occurs, we catch it (and set loading to false in the catch block).

 ```js
 useEffect(() => {